Skip to content

 keyPrefix: "authhero:",

-// R2 SQL logs configuration (optional)
+// OR R2 SQL logs configuration (optional, for long-term storage)

 r2SqlLogs: {